pippinbarr/cart253-2019/modules/tools-tools-of-the-trade/tools-tools-of-the-trade.md

 - We have a local server for testing our work (atom-live-server)
 - We have a browser to view our work (Chrome)

-Make friends with and come to love them all!
+Make friends with and learn to love them all!

 ---